-In 2019 I wrote about the Confederate flag as a device for mainstreaming white supremacy, and I ran for mayor of Athens as an independent democratic socialist.
+In 2019 I wrote about the Confederate flag as a device for mainstreaming white supremacy in relation an attempt to ban sales of the flag from the Athens County Fair, and I ran for mayor of Athens as an independent democratic socialist.

-My 2019 mayoral campaign primarily sought to increase voter turnout among Ohio University students and working class renters to mobilize a constituency to support a crack down on predatory landlords in a city where approximately 80% of residents are renters.
-I also sought to end city government support for Ohio University’s unconstitutional speech restrictions, including the February 2017 wrongful arrests of the Baker 70 — the second largest mass arrest of student activists in the university’s 215-year history.
+My 2019 mayoral campaign primarily sought to increase voter turnout among Ohio University students and working class renters to mobilize a constituency to support a crackdown on predatory landlords in a city where approximately 80% of residents are renters.
+I also sought to end city government support for Ohio University’s unconstitutional speech restrictions, including the February 2017 wrongful arrests of the Baker 70 — the second largest mass arrest of student activists in the university’s 217-year history.

-My opponent in the 2019 mayoral race was incumbent mayor Steve Patterson.
-He publicly denied the city’s slum housing crisis and was openly supported by the city’s most notorious slumlords, including John Wharton and Demetrios Prokos, respectively voted “worst” and “second worst” landlord in Athensevery single year the Athens News polled its readers.
+My opponent in the 2019 mayoral race was incumbent mayor Steve Patterson, who publicly denied the city’s slum housing crisis and was openly supported by the city’s most notorious slumlords, including John Wharton and Demetrios Prokos, respectively voted “worst” and “second worst” landlord in Athens every single year the Athens News polled its readers.
 About half of his campaign money came from a fundraising event held in the mansion of another major landlord, Alan McMillan.